 Entry is only 15 AED and you only pay for any additional activities or food once inside.
 Food tasters to free dance performances and showground rides, it is truly a global taster session and one of Dubai’s most buzzing evening destinations.

 Yes, you read that right!
-It’s not well-advertised but by registering here, you can get into top rates Dubai water park Aquaventure at Atlantis the Palm for free on your birthday and in the immediate days afterwards (redeemable once per year).
-Other members of your party will need to pay, but a great saving if you have a celebrant!
+It’s not well-advertised but by registering here, you can get into top rates Dubai water park Aquaventure at Atlantis the Palm for free on your birthday and in the immediate days before and afterwards (redeemable once per year).
+Other members of your party will need to pay (you’ll get a 20% discount for 2 friends), but a great saving if you have a celebrant in the family!

 Enjoy art, fashion & fun at Alserkal Avenue